You have a great product but have no one to sell it to. That’s one of the most common problems entrepreneurs and marketers face these days.

 Marketers need data to do their jobs properly.
 And the leads that capture pages generate are a huge resource.

 For example, you can use all the emails you collected to send promotional materials.
-Knowing what city your leads are from can help you determine where to focus your marketing campaigns.
+Knowing what city your leads are from can help you determine where to focus your marketing plan.

 That’s great, right?